 Again, Microsoft provides a full list of these on their website.
 See Configuration Service Provider reference

-To create your custom profile, go to Device Configuration > Profile > Create profile, then select custom in the profile option.
+To create your custom profile, go to Device Configuration > Profile > Create a profile, then select custom in the profile option.
 From here, follow the step and define the custom OMRI setting.

-The OMRI isn’t a specific value, instead it’s defined dependent on how you want to apply the setting:
+The OMRI isn’t a specific value, instead, it’s defined dependent on how you want to apply the setting:

 - ./User/Vendor/MSFT/Policy/Config/ – Read/Write to change a configuration setting